 Participation: Online Discussions of Democracy in America

 The core reading text of the course is a classic: Democracy in America, by Alexis de Tocqueville.
 This text is an inexpensive paperback, edited and abridged by Richard D. Heffner of Columbia University.
-You are expected to read chapters of Tocqueville in conjunction with the individual lecture units and to discuss them, relating them to the lecture, in the discussion forums of Facebook.
+You are expected to read chapters of Tocqueville in conjunction with the individual lecture units and to discuss them, relating them to the lecture, on the Facebook page of HIST 103.
 Here, then, is some introductory context for the book.

 Democracy in America

 First, let me point out the importance of Democracy in America as a primary document in American history.
 I suspect this is the most quoted, most cited of all sources on the American character and American nationhood.
 In other words, we are reading a classic, not some textbook.
 This is a book you ought to know something about.